 Another struggle common to kids with dyslexia (and dyscalculia) is memorizing math facts.
 We handle this in three ways:

 - Learn strategies.
-Programs like Math-It teach kids strategies for addition, and multiplication and then provide a game style way of practicing.
+Programs like Math-It (out of print but may be found on eBay) teach kids strategies for addition, and multiplication and then provide a game style way of practicing.

 - Learn to skip count.
 There are tons of resources for teaching skip counting for learning multiplication facts.
 Our favorites have been from Math U See and our yearly memory work for Classical Conversations, but there are lots of songs available on YouTube.

 - Use visual strategies.
 Use a program like Times Alive from City Creek Press that helps kids remember math facts by creating hilarious (and therefore, memorable) stories with visual aids.

 To learn more about teaching math, try some of the strategies and multi-sensory activities listed in this post, Mastering Math Facts.